nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/actions-links-buttons-icons-tabs-and-more/actions-display.md

 ### Rendering Actions via Dynamically Computed Widget

-It can also be useful to generate the widget definition dynamically from the widget template, by passing the widget properties as tag attributes to the&nbsp; [`nxl:widgetType`](http://nxlwidgetType) tag:
+It can also be useful to generate the widget definition dynamically from the widget template, by passing the widget properties as tag attributes to the [`nxl:widgetType`](http://community.nuxeo.com/api/nuxeo/latest/tlddoc/nxl/widgetType.html) tag:

 ```xml
 <div xmlns:nxl="http://nuxeo.org/nxforms/layout">
   <nxl:widgetType name="documentActionsWithForms"
     widgetName="documentActionsUpperButtons"